data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 1. add fields using the button '+ Add field' in the left upper corner of the table;
 2. delete fields using 'bin' icon in the end of the table row.
 When the user pushes the button, the row is disabled, which indicates it is marked for deletion, but user can restore the field by clicking the button (now with "refresh") again;
-3. arrange fields using drag and drop;
+3. arrange fields using drag and drop, fields will be shown in rendered metadata form in the order they appear in this list (from top to bottom);
 4. edit all parameters of the field.

 When finished, click "Save" to apply changes.